ParadigmMC/mc-modpack-kit/README.md

 3. **Initializing your modpack:**

+   - The very first thing you need to do if you want to start the versioning scheme from some other than v1.0.0, you can run `.github/workflows/set-version.yml``

    - Before you start, make sure to initialize your modpack by generating a `pack.toml` file using the `packwiz` tool.
 Install it via the instructions provided [here](https://packwiz.infra.link/installation/).
 You can use the following command once you have installed it on your machine:
      ```sh
      packwiz init